Google’s Crackdown: 3 Lessons from the Fall of My Biggest Competitor

 1. Overstating Achievements: Some startups inflate their milestones in pitch decks.
 Take the example of a failed SaaS company that claimed unrealistic growth figures.
 When these were revealed as fabrications, it lost credibility with investors and customers alike.

 2. Misleading User Metrics: A well-known social media analytics company exaggerated its user engagement statistics.
-When this deception was revealed, the backlash led to a dramatic loss in subscribers, demonstrating the risk of dishonesty and the importance of transparency, especially when considering strategies from 10 Remarkable Non-AI Projects That Are Reshaping Startups in 2023.
+When this deception was revealed, the backlash led to a dramatic loss in subscribers, demonstrating the risk of dishonesty.

 3. Ignoring Compliance: Several startups believe they can cut corners on data privacy.
 When a tech company mishandled user data, it didn’t just face penalties but also suffered reputational damage that is still haunting them years later.